I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_group_join_parameters.md

 ## Members

-`bInGroupFormation`

-If set to TRUE, special handling of <a href="https://msdn.microsoft.com/67B02FD9-1CB2-424D-989C-11A307070B93">OID_DOT11_WFD_CONNECT_TO_GROUP_REQUEST</a> is required.
-The miniport must not attempt to connect until it receives a probe response or beacon from the GO with the Group Formation field set to 1.
-Otherwise, no connect delay is necessary.

-`bWaitForWPSReady`

-If set to TRUE, special handling of <a href="https://msdn.microsoft.com/67B02FD9-1CB2-424D-989C-11A307070B93">OID_DOT11_WFD_CONNECT_TO_GROUP_REQUEST</a> is required.
-The miniport must not attempt to connect until it receives a probe response or beacon from the GO with the Selected Registrar WPS attribute set to TRUE and the Group Formation field set to the  value indicated by <b>bInGroupFormation</b>.
-Otherwise, the Selected Registrar attribute should be ignored.

-`GOConfigTime`

-The configuration time allowed for the GO to start.
-This time-out is received by the Client in a GO Negotiation or Invitation exchange.

-`GOOperatingChannel`

-This channel on which the Group Owner (GO) may operate the group.
-This channel information was received by the Client in a GO Negotiation or Invitation exchange.
-The miniport must also be able to handle the group operating on a channel different than specified.
-The miniport must ensure regulatory compliance when joining the group.

 `Header`

 The type, revision, and size of the <b>DOT11_WFD_GROUP_JOIN_PARAMETERS</b> structure.
 The required settings for the members of <b>Header</b> are the following.